Connect with us

 (C) Pilipinas Golf

-Ateneo will be bannered by Gian de Castro, Juan Antonio Escano Jr., Christian Romero, Schmuel Tan, Glenn Unabia, and Tyler Zamuco, while UP boasts a formidable lineup composed of Joshua Buenaventura, Emilio Carpio, Miguel Roque, Kirk dela Torre, and Laurence Sengia.
+Ateneo will be bannered by Gian de Castro, Juan Antonio Escano Jr., Christian Romero, Schmuel Tan, Glenn Unabia, and Tyler Zamuco.
+Then UP boasts a formidable lineup composed of Joshua Buenaventura, Emilio Carpio, Miguel Roque, Kirk dela Torre, and Laurence Sengia.

-UST, meanwhile, will be led by Marc Velasco, Ralph Villame, Kaiser Acebedo, Philbin Cerezo, John Luis Nepomuceno, and Timothy Lim, while Adamson will pin its hopes on Kyle Doldol, Carlos Gumayagay, Joemarie Medalla, Zach Valera, and Kier Villamin.
+UST, meanwhile, will be led by Marc Velasco, Ralph Villame, Kaiser Acebedo, Philbin Cerezo, John Luis Nepomuceno, and Timothy Lim.
+Adamson will pin its hopes on Kyle Doldol, Carlos Gumayagay, Joemarie Medalla, Zach Valera, and Kier Villamin.

-In the women’s division, UP seeks to challenge La Salle behind Katrina Datoc, Annika Gozum, Ava Heredia, Chantela Lapatha, Janna Tan, and Nicole Yan, while UST will rely on Mhica Aguinaldo, Jianna Baquiran, Deborah Escote, Angela Hermosa, Pamela Santos, and Marian So.
+In the women’s division, UP seeks to challenge La Salle behind Katrina Datoc, Annika Gozum, Ava Heredia, Chantela Lapatha, Janna Tan, and Nicole Yan.
+UST, on the other hand, will rely on Mhica Aguinaldo, Jianna Baquiran, Deborah Escote, Angela Hermosa, Pamela Santos, and Marian So.

-Ateneo is also fielding a talent-laden roster featuring Shane Tan, Monique Mendoza, Renee Heredia, Annika Jalbuena, Andrea Joson, Julia Lorenzo, and Gabriella Tinio, while Adamson hopes to make an immediate impact behind Janessa Baquiran, Faith Bunoan, Denise Cabunilas, and Colleen Visitacion.
+Ateneo is also fielding a talent-laden roster featuring Shane Tan, Monique Mendoza, Renee Heredia, Annika Jalbuena, Andrea Joson, Julia Lorenzo, and Gabriella Tinio.
+Meanwhile, Adamson hopes to make an immediate impact behind Janessa Baquiran, Faith Bunoan, Denise Cabunilas, and Colleen Visitacion.

 With Midlands’ unpredictable conditions leveling the playing field, the inaugural UAAP golf tournament promises a compelling mix of pedigree and parity — where favorites will be pushed, challengers emboldened, and no lead ever truly safe.